jwarby/flappy-bird-nes/README.md

 occurences of best practices being used in the code.
 - With the above in mind, a great resource for learning NES development is the popular [Nerdy Nights tutorials](http://nintendoage.com/forum/messageview.cfm?catid=22&threadid=7155)
+- Known issues:
+  - if the bird goes above the top of the screen, the 'Game Over' state is triggered